onap/policy-parent/docs/clamp/acm/design-impl/participants/policy-framework-participant.rst

 The Policy Framework participant receives messages through participant-intermediary common code, and handles them by invoking REST APIs towards policy-framework.

-For example, When a AutomationCompositionUpdate message is received by policy participant, it contains full ToscaServiceTemplate describing all components participating in an automation composition.
-When the automation composition element state changed from UNINITIALIZED to PASSIVE, the Policy-participant triggers the creation of policy-types and policies in Policy-Framework.
+For example, When a PARTICIPANT_UPDATE message is received by policy participant prompted by a PRIME, it contains the Automation Composition Element Definitions from the Tosca Service Template that was commissioned.
+An Automation Composition Instance can then be created from the commissioned definitions.
+When the automation composition instance element state changed from UNDEPLOYED to DEPLOYED, the Policy-participant receives a AUTOMATION_COMPOSITION_DEPLOY message, which triggers the creation of policy-types and policies in Policy-Framework.

-When the state changes from PASSIVE to UNINITIALIZED, Policy-Participant deletes the policies, policy-types by invoking REST APIs towards the policy-framework.
+When the state changes from DEPLOYED to UNDEPLOYED, Policy-Participant deletes the policies, policy-types by invoking REST APIs towards the policy-framework.

 Run Policy Framework Participant command line using Maven
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++